 “There are, of course, still 100% reimbursements for the normal miseries of the world” covered under travel insurance policies, such as disruptions or lost luggage, according to Jonathan Breeze, CEO of AardvarkCompare.
 “The 75% “cancel for any reason” benefit is simply an extra level of protection.”

-What kind of changes have insurers recently made?
-Cheryl Golden, director of marketing at InsureMyTrip, says a few reduced reimbursement percentages.
+AardvarkCompare has seen interest in “cancel for any reason” policies jump from just 5% to more than 50% since 2020.
+Because of this, insurers have made some changes.
+Cheryl Golden, director of marketing at InsureMyTrip, says a few companies reduced reimbursement percentages.
 “But ‘cancel any reason’ remains widely available to those who meet the eligibility requirements, and we are not aware of any price increases,” she adds.

 How to buy ‘named perils’ travel insurance